usnistgov/youbot/VFNetGit.md

 `git checkout collabdemo`

 3. Still on `polaris`, edit your files as usual, and when done, do the usual `git add <new files>` and `git push`.
-This will record the commits on the uptream bare repository.
+This will record the commits in the `collabdemo` branch on the uptream bare repository.
 These won't appear on GitHub yet.

 4. On 'eisner', do a 'git push'

 ## Go to a folder of your choice on the bare repo machine 1.
 On the